 Why participate in ICCER?

-ICCER is an affiliated institute with the University of Alberta and is affiliated with NorQuest College's Centre for Excellence in Continuing Care.
+ICCER is an affiliated institute with the University of Alberta.
+ICCER allows members to:

 - Work with leaders in the Alberta continuing care sector.